GWALN/gwaln/README.md

 You should have:

-* Node.js 18 or later on macOS, Linux, or Windows.
+* Node.js 20.18.1 or later on macOS, Linux, or Windows
 * Network access to a DKG edge node and sufficient blockchain funds if you plan to publish.
 * Optional: a Google Gemini API key if you use automated bias